-To modify the records in the table UPDATE query is used, it allows you to modify one or multiple records.
-In other words, If you want to update one or more than one record, you use the UPDATE query.
+To modify the records in the table, an UPDATE query is used, which allows you to modify one or multiple records.
+In other words, if you want to update one or more records, you use the UPDATE query.

 The syntax is given below.